timsorweid/shipping-assignment/README.md

-## Platform Science Android Coding Challenge
+## Shipping Assignment Coding Challenge

 ### How to run